The completed story

 “Is this unjust, Hiccup?
 You’ve seen me hear people’s problems and try to find the best solution.
 Am I being unfair?”
 The boy shook his head.

 “As Chief, I sometimes solve problems for other people.
 Other times, I make them solve their own.
-You can’t leave this choice to me, son.
+You cannot leave this choice to me, son.
 It will take both of us to decide.”

 Stoick took a long pull of his drink.
 He never spoke so much at one time, and his throat was dry.
 Talking this through with Hiccup was a test of endurance, but everything had changed in the space of a day.
 The absence of the routine and predictable unsettled his son, and he would use that.
 He couldn’t leave Hiccup torn between being a young and irresponsible lad and being old enough to be accountable.
 Still, Stoick felt like he’d used two weeks worth of words and a week’s worth of explaining in one conversation.